pereiradaniel/nodeschooltutorials/README.md

 ### CORE
 - javascripting x
 - git-it x
-- scope chains & closures
+- scope chains & closures x
 - elementary electron
 - learnyounode x
 - how to npm x
-- stream-adventure
+- stream-adventure o
+    - _*There is a bug in the last exercise.*_
 - how to markdown x

 ### ELECTIVES